Joemillard/key_tropical_crops_at_risk_from_pollinator_loss/README.md

 ### Structure

-The required scripts are as below, with figure numbers from our initial submission on 14/12/2022.
+The required scripts are as below, with figure numbers from the revised submission on 21/08/2022.
 All 'models' scripts introduce the models built for the interaction of climate change and land use.
 All 'map' scripts represent either the current or future geographic distribution of climate change, crop production, or proportional production risk.
 All 'projection' scripts project future change over time in either proportional production risk or production risk.

 - ```R/00_functions.R```
 - ```R/01_map_climate_data.R```